sinch/sinch-sdk-python/README.md

     def request(self, endpoint: HTTPEndpoint) -> HTTPResponse:
         pass
 ```

+Note: Asynchronous HTTP clients are not supported.
+The transport must be a synchronous implementation.

 ## License

 This project is licensed under the Apache License.
 See the [LICENSE](license.md) file for the license text.